moxl-420/Makho-Sanni-GB-GBC-GBA-CartReader-V1.1/README.md

 ![This is an image](https://i.imgur.com/FQWu6kX.jpg)

 ## Once everything is arrived from the list it's time to start building.
-###S oldering the underside.
+### Soldering the underside.
 The first thing you should do is attach the resistors or the buttons won't work.
 10k ohm resistor with code 103.
 ![This is an image](https://i.imgur.com/OmdcHLY.jpg)

-Because afterwards it can get crowded
+Because afterwards it can get crowded:
 ![This is an image](https://imgur.com/mURZnYB)

 For the oled screen you must set the jumpers depending on your model.